Skip to footer content

 License.setLicenseKey("Your-License");

-// Create a new PDF or load an existing one from the filesystem
+// Load an existing PDF from the filesystem

 PdfDocument pdf = PdfDocument.fromFile(Paths.get("C:\\byteToPdf.pdf"));